-Combining our last article's discussion of induction/deduction, causality and the discussion of self-improvement and consciousness in this article, we have shown the power of the self-programming system theory on four domains, thus indirectly demonstrating its rationality.
-While this approach may not be as convincing as direct verification of the new insights our theory offers, we believe that this cross-domain agreement with existing theories and evidence should never be dismissed as trivial coincide.
+Combining our last article's discussion of induction/deduction, causality and the discussion of consciousness in this article, we have shown the power of the self-programming system theory on three domains, thus indirectly demonstrating its rationality.

-Based on the storage system established in the previous article, in this article, we introduce the runtime environment and learning mechanism of the self-programming system.
-One of our key arguments is that various functions of the body and brain are recorded in storage systems in abstract form.
+In fact, our theory can also explain important phenomena pointed out by other theories.
+For example, one of our key arguments is that various functions of the body and brain are recorded in storage systems in abstract form.
 In this way, when a problem needs to be solved, it can be planned through the storage system.
 These recordings can also be extended to tools outside the body.
 In this sense, we collectively call these tools that can be recorded by the storage system as peripherals.
 For example, the learning mechanism described in this article is a key peripheral in the brain.
 This viewpoint is consistent with enactive and extended cognition beliefs, which claim that there is no clear separation between mental and non-mental processes and no essential difference between external tools and bodies (Varela, Thompson and Rosch, 1991; Clark and Chamlers, 1998; Menary 2010).
 This means that we achieved some of the main goals of embodied cognition with the approach of symbolic manipulation without appealing to their anti-symbolic convention, such as autopoiesis, etc.